 To cope with the challenges in vector control, it is widely recognized that new vector control products are needed.
 Global reforms have been initiated in the value chain of vector control products, from innovation to evaluation, registration and use.

 WHO's role in product evaluation and normative support of pesticide management will be upgraded in order to achieve a more direct impact on disease.
-These reforms will also have implications at the country level, due to the need to harmonize procedures and standards for registration, procurement and quality control.
+These reforms will also have implications at the country level, due to the need to harmonize procedures and standards for registration, procurement and quality control across countries.
+Currently, large differences in procedures and standards are seen between countries.

 There are several available strategies for strengthening pesticide management including: setting of global standards, regional policy development, establishing regional pesticide schemes and collaboration, thematic support across countries and in-depth support at the country level.
 These strategies could provide a toolbox of options for countries and the Region, and should be harnessed in proposals for resource mobilization.
-The working groups reviewed the regional framework on sound management of PHPs 2012-2016 (1), particularly the recommended actions, to make revisions and additions for inclusion in the new framework document.
-The outcomes of the working group sessions are summarized below.